ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.1.2 Create Center
 Using the portal, Zonal Admin will provide all the mandatory data (ID, Name, Type, and Zone).
 The system validates the provided data and the user's role .
-On successful validation, the system creates the Registration Center with types (for example, regular, handicapped friendly, mobile etc) else triggers a respective error message.
+On successful validation, the system creates the Registration Center with types (for example, regular, handicapped friendly, mobile etc) else triggers a respective error notification.

  The registration centers are also created though the backend.
 For more details, please refer to <Link will be provided for backend registration center creation>

 For more details, please refer to [**section**](FRS-Admin-Services#21-registration-center-type---createupdatedelete-) in Admin Service.

 #### 5.1.3 Update Center [**[↑]**](#table-of-content)
 Using the portal, Zonal Admin will search for the registration center to be updated, open it in edit mode and update the respective data as required.
 The system validates the updated data, user's role, and the the date and time stamp.
-On successful validation, the system updates the data of the registration center and provides an acknowledgement notification about the updates status else triggers a respective error message.
+On successful validation, the system updates the data of the registration center and provides an acknowledgement notification about the updates status else triggers a respective error notification.

 #### 5.1.4 Activate/Deactivate/Decommission Center

 #### A. Activate the Registration Center

 The portal allows Zonal Admin to activate the registration centers, which are already deactivated due to any reasons.
 When the registration center is created and approved, it is activated automatically.
 The Zonal Admin selects registration center then all the registration centers of selected zone are displayed.
 The Zonal Admin can select one deactivated center or multiple deactivated centers at a time and selects Activate option.
 The system validates User's roles and activates the selected center(s).
-On successful validation, the system provides a notification else triggers a respective error message.
+On successful validation, the system provides a notification else triggers a respective error notification.

 #### B. Deactivate the Registration Center

 The portal allows Zonal Admin to deactivate the registration centers, which are already active.
 The Zonal Admin selects the registration center and the all the registration centers of that zone are displayed.
 The Zonal Admin can select one active center or multiple active centers at a time then selects the Deactivate option.
-The system validates user’s role, on successful validation, deactivates the selected center(s), and the system provides a notification else triggers a respective error message. .
+The system validates user’s role, on successful validation, deactivates the selected center(s), and the system provides a notification else triggers a respective error notification.

 #### C. Decommission the Registration Center